 - Discount the title across all available retailers

-This free tool not only lets authors stay top-of-mind with their fans and engage with BookBub’s community, but it also allows authors to help each other get discovered.
+77% of BookBub’s readers buy books based on recommendations from authors they like.
+This free tool not only lets authors stay top-of-mind with their fans and engage with BookBub’s community, but it also lets authors help each other get their new books discovered.

 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: Check out these handy #pubtips for promoting a book launch (and getting ROI-positive results) using BookBub’s marketing tools! http://bit.ly/bbnewbook
+Click to tweet: Check out these #pubtips for promoting a book launch (and getting ROI-positive results) using @BookBub’s marketing tools! http://bit.ly/bbnewbook

-Click to tweet: #Authors!
-Are you looking for proven ways to promote a book launch?
-Take a look at this helpful guide! http://bit.ly/bbnewbook
+Click to tweet: Authors!
+Are you looking for ways to promote a book launch (that are proven to drive actual sales)?
+Check out this helpful guide! http://bit.ly/bbnewbook